Permanent U.S. Residents (green card)- Issued 12 months prior to the first day of the quarter

 Refugee or Asylum Status

-You may apply for Washington State residency if you have been issued an I-94 card for refugee or asylum status and you have established Washington as your permanent domicile/residence.
+You may apply for Washington State residency if you have received final approval for refugee or asylum status and you have established Washington as your permanent domicile/residence.

 Qualifying Visas – Issued 12 months prior to the first day of the quarter

-You may apply for Washington State residency for tuition and fee purposes if you have a valid A, E, G, H1, I, L, and if you meet the residency requirements as a financially independent student or a parent meets the requirements, if you are a dependent student.
+You may apply for Washington State residency for tuition and fee purposes if you have a valid A, E, G, H1, H4, I, L2, L2, and you or your parent meet the residency requirements.

 Frequently Asked Questions: